Chapter 2.50

 The arts commission shall have the following responsibilities:

-(3) To initiate, sponsor and conduct with city staff programs calculated to further public awareness of and interest in fine and performing arts or the cultural heritage of the city.
-The arts commission may develop these programs alone or in cooperation with any other private, civic or public body of the city, county, state or federal government;
+(1) Initiate, sponsor, and conduct, along with city staff, programs aimed at furthering public awareness of and interest in fine and performing arts or the cultural heritage of the city.
+The arts commission may develop these programs alone or in cooperation with any other private, civic, or public body of the city, county, state, or federal government;

-(4) To explore ways and methods to obtain private, local, state and federal funds to promote art projects in the city;
+(3) Explore ways and methods to obtain private, local, state, and federal funds to promote art projects in the city;

-(6) To advise and assist the city council and staff in connection with such other artistic and heritage activities as may be referred to it by the city; and
+(5) Advise and assist the city council and staff in connection with such other artistic and heritage activities as may be referred to it by the city;

-(7) To submit an annual report in December to the city council on the state of the arts in the city.
+(6) Prepare and present an annual report to the city council on its work and the state of the arts in the city; and

 1